azamsharp/azamsharp.github.io/_posts/testing.md

 }
 ```

 > You might be tempted to use @EnvironmentObject inside all views.
-Although, it will work as expected but for larger applications you need to make presentation views independent of any dependencies.
+Although, it will work as expected but for larger applications you need to make presentation views free of any dependencies.
 Presentation views are usually child views that are created for the purpose of reusability.

-Apart from fetching and persistence, StoreModel can also provide sorting, filtering, searching and other operations etc.
+Apart from fetching and persistence, StoreModel can also provide sorting, filtering, searching and other operations directly to the view.

 A single StoreModel is ideal for small or even medium sized apps.
 But for larger apps it will be a good idea to introduce multiple aggregate models based on the bounded context of the application.
-In the next section, we will cover how to introduce multiple aggregate root models and how they can benefit when working in large teams.
+In the next section, we will cover multiple aggregate models and how they benefit when working in large teams.

 ## Multiple Aggregate Models